 After each interaction with your customers, seek their feedback and implement their improvement suggestions proactively.
-This will not only fuel your innovation efforts but also improve customer satisfaction and reduce customer churn.
+This will fuel your innovation efforts, improve customer satisfaction, and reduce customer churn.

 3. Invest in tools and technology

-Brands that are not tech-savvy are often left behind in the race for the top spot.
+Uns tech-savvy brands are often left behind in the race for the top spot.
 They waste time and effort in non-cognitive tasks that can easily be automated using tools.